Water Fast Coaching and Articles

-Dry fasts versus water fasts: how are they different in terms of cleansing, detox and healing?
+Dry vs Water Fasts: how are they different in terms of cleansing, detox and healing?

 There are several distinct layers of cleansing/detox which take place during a zero-calorie fast.
 (These are described more fully in my article ‘Cleansing and detox: how water fasting works and why it benefits you’.)